John-Amal/global-km-climate-storylines/README.md

-# global-km-climate-storylines
+# Climate Storylines Using Spectral Nudging

+This repository contains the code and scripts used in the paper:

-Code and scripts for the paper "Global Kilometre-Scale Climate Storylines Using Spectral Nudging"
+**"Global Kilometre-Scale Climate Storylines Using Spectral Nudging"**